 Hike Avalanche Peak

 Avalanche Peak Route is one of my favorite hikes in New Zealand.
 However, by no means is this 6-kilometer (3.7 miles) trail easy.
-In fact, most people take 5 to 6 hours to walk the 6 kilometers up and back down!
-The steep terrain and huge elevation gain of over 1,110 meters are the reason for this.
+Most people take 5 to 6 hours to walk the 6 kilometers up and back down!
+The steep terrain and huge elevation gain of over 1,110 meters (3,642 feet) are the reason for this.
 However, those who do tackle this monster, get to witness one of the best panoramic views over the Southern Alps!

 The trail can be hiked in a loop or up and back the same trail and starts just across the road from the Devil’s Punchbowl parking lot (mentioned below.)
 I myself was short on time and went up and back down the same way for a shorter option.
-The full loop is around 9 kilometers.
+The full loop is around 9 kilometers (5.6 miles).

-Avalanche Peak sits at 1,833 meters above sea level and the trek up can actually be dangerous if you’re not experienced or prepared.
+Avalanche Peak sits at 1,833 meters (6,140 feet) above sea level and the trek up can be dangerous if you’re not experienced or prepared.
 Please do not attempt this hike in high winds, rain, or in winter (without the right experience.)

 Take in the views on Bealey Spur Track

-The Bearly Spur Track is one hike those making their road trip an overnight adventure should not miss.
-This 6-kilometer (each way) hiking trail takes you high above the river valley to the Bealey Hut.
-Although the trail has an elevation gain of over 600 meters it is gradual and not overly difficult.
-You can stay in the Bealey Hut on a first-come, first-serve basis and it’s completely free.
+The Bealey Spur Track is one hike those making their road trip an overnight adventure should not miss.
+This 6-kilometer each-way hiking trail (3.7 miles) takes you high above the river valley to the Bealey Hut.
+Although the trail has an elevation gain of over 600 meters (1,969 feet) it is gradual and not overly difficult.
+You can stay in the Bealey Hut on a first-come-first-serve basis and it’s completely free.
 With that said, it’s an old hut so there are only very basic facilities.